After treatment for oesophageal cancer

 The follow-up may involve having a physical exam, scans, a barium swallow, endoscopy or blood tests.
 You will also have the chance to ask any questions you have, and to let your doctor know if you are having any problems or finding it hard to cope.

 You may want to see the dietitian as well.
-If you have a follow-up appointment coming up, contact the dietitian to see if you can see him or her the same day.
+If you have a follow-up appointment coming up, contact the dietitian to see if you can see the dietitian the same day.

 What if the cancer comes back ?